-The cost and quantity of parts necessary to develop the proposed 250 watt sine wave power inverter is actually much less compared to a noisy square wave switching-type inverter circuit.
+The cost and quantity of parts necessary to develop the proposed 250 watt sine wave power inverter circuit is actually much less compared to a noisy square wave switching-type inverter circuit.

 Only an extra three or four tiny transistors, a some resistors and capacitors, a couple of pots and a small driver transformer are all the additional parts which are required.